Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud

 \section{Introduction}

 The landscape of mobile computing has evolved with the recent move of deep learning algorithms from computational backends to the edge, with a number of optimized engines being readily available to application developers.
 Despite this trend, mobile devices are known for the lack of computational power, and thus not suitable for computation-intensive deep neural network (DNN) operations.
-Even a single inference step on mobile devices is at least 10 times slower than that on a computational server.

 Instead of storing and processing the entire DNN on the device, a practical approach is to place the computation-intensive parts at the backend cloud.
+Such mobile-cloud computational frameworks have been adopted and discussed in \cite{hu2019dynamic, teerapittayanon2017distributed, han2016mcdnn, wang2018not, zhang2016privacy}.
 However, it would be a violation of privacy if we place the entire piece of DNN in the cloud and ask the user to upload raw data.
-Thus it becomes a design choice to select which features to be sent to the cloud for application performance while preserving data privacy.
-Such mobile-cloud computational frameworks have been adopted and discussed in \cite{hu2019dynamic, teerapittayanon2017distributed, han2016mcdnn, wang2018not, zhang2016privacy}.

-Although the mobile-cloud computational framework brings performance gains compared to standalone computation on the device, it may lead to severe information leakage via the features released.
-It has been demonstrated that unintended information could be revealed by intermediate-layer representations in \cite{shokri2017membership, ganju2018property, melis2019exploiting, zhibo2019beyond}, and worse still, attackers can even reconstruct inputs from the features they have access to \cite{dosovitskiy2016inverting, zeiler2014visualizing, mahendran2015understanding}.
+Thus it becomes a design choice to select intermediate-layer features instead of the raw data to offload to the cloud.
+Previous works have demonstrated that unintended input information could be revealed by intermediate-layer representations in \cite{shokri2017membership, ganju2018property, melis2019exploiting, zhibo2019beyond}, and worse still, attackers can even reconstruct inputs from the accessing features in \cite{dosovitskiy2016inverting, zeiler2014visualizing, mahendran2015understanding}.